 Search engines are in my opinion, the best traffic source.
 Around five billion searches happen on Google every single day.
 It’s also been reported that search engines drive 10 times more traffic to shopping sites and social media.
 And for you, local business owners, 72% of consumers who did a local search visited a store within five miles.
 Now to explain why SEO and PPC are both important.

-Would you rather be able to instantly ranked number one for any keyword or have an unlimited PPC budget to pay for ads?
+Would you rather be able to instantly rank number one for any keyword or have an unlimited PPC budget to pay for ads?

 SEO of course!